fmiskic/Intune/Scripts/Printers/README.md

 Copy the corresponding driver files to `C:\Temp\AddPrinter\Driver` *This is important as the script reads the driver from the root of the AddPrinter.ps1 script*

 ### Modifying the script:
+In the section `### Variables to Change ###`

+	1. $DriverInfName = "example.inf"
+*Enter the name of the .inf file you copied from the printer drivers you downloaded.*

+*For example: If I am using a Xerox Global Printer Driver it would be `$DriverInfName = "x3UNIVX.inf" `*

+	2. $DriverName = "Actual Driver Name Goes Here"

+*For example: If I am using a Xerox Global Printer Driver it would be `DriverName = "Xerox Global Print Driver PCL6"`*

+	3. $portName = "hostname or ip goes here"

+*For example: `$portName = "192.168.22.9"` or `$portName = "cookie.hostname.com"`*

+	4. $PrinterName = "Cookie Printer"

+*The name the printer will have on the workstation*

+Once complete.
+Save the file.

+*Note: You can also rename the .ps1 to something else but make sure when creating the .intunewin file you remember it is called this.
+Also in the Intune install command it needs to be this as well.*

+### End Changing Variables ###

 ### Creating the .intunewin file to be uploaded to Intune: